xdmnl/api-documentation/source/includes/_webhooks.md

 # Webhooks

 A webhook allows you to be automatically notified when something happens in Front without having to constantly poll the API.
+For each event happening in Front, your webhook will receive a POST HTTP request with the [event preview JSON representation](#event-preview) in the request body.

 ## Setup